SOURCE Online Modules

 These online modules are required for many of the service-learning courses supported by SOURCE.
 We recommend the modules be watched in the order outlined below, however each module can be viewed independent of the others.

 Funding for the SOURCE Online Modules series was provided by the office of JHU President Ronald J. Daniels.
+We also wish to acknowledge everyone who contributed to the development of the modules.

 - All of the Online Modules are located in TRAMS, the online education system for the JHU School of Public Health.
 If you do not already have a TRAMS account, you may register the first time you enter one of the Online Module links.
 (Note: occasionally after registering within TRAMS the page will not re-direct, so merely navigate back to the link below and you should have access).